minhnhatphan/rnsa21-cnn-lstm/README.md

 If you want to run locally, there are certain steps you need to make:

 1. Install dependencies via `pip install - r requirements.txt`
 2. Download processed train dataset from [here](https://www.kaggle.com/jonathanbesomi/rsna-miccai-png).
-This is a public cleaned PNG dataset of the competition, to be used for training
+This is a cleaned PNG public dataset of the competition, we use this dataset in the training phase
-3. Download the competition dataset
+3. Download the [competition dataset](https://www.kaggle.com/c/rsna-miccai-brain-tumor-radiogenomic-classification/data), mostly for the use of inferencing test set
 4. Download pretrained EfficientNet-B0 weights [here](https://www.kaggle.com/hmendonca/efficientnet-pytorch).
 5. Change/create a setting json file that has the following keys: